lziq/spring/spring-aop/README.md

 4. What is a join point?

 Generally, a join point represents a specific point in the execution of a program where an aspect can "join" in and apply some additional functionality.
-In Spring AOP, it represents a method execution.
+In Spring AOP, the java class `JoinPoint` represents a method execution.

 5. What is a point cut?

 A point cut is predicate expression to check where the advice should be applied.
-In Spring AOP, a point cut expression can be applied to multiple methods and multiple point cuts can be combined.
+In Spring AOP, a point cut expression can be a expression matching methods or custom annocations.
+Multiple point cuts can be combined.

 6. How does code injection work in spring aop?